nwallenfang/sample-augment/README.md

-Thesis Nils
+sample-augment
 ==============================

-Thesis Project on Sampling Strategies for Synthetic Data Augmentation.
+Master's Thesis Project exploring Sampling Strategies for Synthetic Data Augmentation based on Generative Models.

 ## Installation
 First, initialize an Anaconda environment.
 You can use one of the `environment.yml` files to replicate a working environment.